Ranulph Fiennes' epic challenge

 Ranulph Fiennes is aiming to become the first person to have crossed both polar ice caps and climbed the highest mountain on every continent.

-Ranulph aims to become the first person to have crossed both polar ice caps and climbed the highest mountains on each continent.
-It will be the culmination of a lifetime of exploration and death-defying challenges.
+Explorer Sir Ranulph Fiennes is attempting to become the first person to cross both polar ice caps and climb the highest mountains on each continent in aid of Marie Curie.
+This ‘Global Reach Challenge’ brings together Sir Ranulph’s lifetime of exploration.

 A world-first challenge